Contact

 Most of the attendants did not see the radiation theory as their core competence and were careful in formulating their reaction, but in general my feeling was that the theory was considered to be promising.

-A “special appearance” was made by John Kehr, who as an outsider has figured out how the atmosphere works, comparable with my efforts, though definitely more thoroughly so.
-However, he framed it in a completely different way.
-I intend to read his book The Inconvenient Sceptic and see if the two concepts can be combined.
+A “special appearance” was made by John Kehr, who as an outsider has figured out how climate works, comparable with my efforts, but he approaches it in a completely different way.
+I read his interesting book The Inconvenient Sceptic and it seems that both approaches are not contradictory and may very well be combined to form a more general climate theory.

 I am very grateful for the opportunity given to me to present my thoughts, and I would like to thank those present for their interest and valuable reactions and advice.